Protesters across U.S. call on Trump to reunite immigrant families

-WASHINGTON (Reuters) - Tens of thousands of protesters marched in cities across the United States on Saturday to demand the Trump administration reverse an immigration crackdown that has separated children from parents at the U.S-Mexico border and sparked plans for military-run detention camps.
+WASHINGTON (Reuters) - Tens of thousands of protesters marched in cities across the United States on Saturday to demand the Trump administration reverse an immigration crackdown that has separated children from parents at the U.S-Mexico border and led to plans for military-run detention camps.

 Outside the White House, protesters waved “Families Belong Together” signs and chanted “Shame!” as religious leaders and activists urged the administration to be more welcoming of foreigners and to reunite families.

-“It goes against everything we stand for as a country,” protester Paula Flores-Marques, 27, said of President Donald Trump’s tough stance on immigration, a cornerstone of his election campaign.
-Trump was out of town.
+“The way they treat families, the way they treat immigrants, that’s not America,” said protester Aneice Germain of President Donald Trump’s tough stance on immigration, a cornerstone of his 2016 election campaign and his presidency.
+Trump was out of town at a golf club he owns in Bedminster, New Jersey.

 Trump says illegal immigration fosters crime and he implemented a “zero tolerance” policy in May to prosecute all immigrants apprehended for entering illegally.
-That led to the separation of more than 2,000 children from their parents, which sparked an outcry this month, even from some allies of the Republican president.
+That led to the separation of more than 2,000 children from their parents, causing an outcry this month, even from some allies of the Republican president.

 In a rare retreat on an issue that fires up his conservative base, Trump on June 20 ordered officials to detain families together.